Childhood Hunger Initiative

-The Childhood Hunger Initiative (CHI) works to solve child hunger by offering each participating school the ability to receive food from Roadrunner Food Bank through a combination of hunger-relief programs:
+The Childhood Hunger Initiative (CHI) works to solve child and family hunger by providing each partner school the ability to receive food from Roadrunner Food Bank through a combination of hunger-relief programs:

 - Mobile Pantries – Every month families at participating schools receive a monthly mobile or “traveling” food pantry held at the school’s location.
 Each family receives about 50 pounds of food including healthy food such as vegetables, fruit, dairy, meat and much more.